As Bozeman grows and changes at an astounding rate, it’s nice to see some of our favorite Bozeman businesses stick around.

 Oh, how we love Vargo's!
 It’s a funky vibe from the minute you walk in and you could spend hours wandering around the aisles.
 From the unique selection of records, featured Montana authored books, staff picks marked throughout the store to jazz floating in the background, there really is no other store in Bozeman like Vargo's.

 The good old Molly Brown, Scoop and Haufbrau make up the triangle of bars known by most who’ve gone to MSU here as the Barmuda Triangle.
+Sadly, the Scoop is no longer there, but the other two are still open!
 How convenient to go from one bar to the next by just crossing the parking lot?
-You can play poker in the Molly, shoot some pool at the Scoop and then listen to live music at the Hauf.
+You can shoot some pool in the Molly and then listen to live music at the Hauf.
 Make sure to get a burger while at the Haufbrau if you haven’t before.

 This has been locally owned and family operated in Bozeman for over 45 years.
 We have loved this specialty store for all those years!
 They are the best place to go pick out a charcuterie board and a bottle of wine before a party or to grab dinner on your way home from work.
 Joe’s has always been the go-to place on the south side of Bozeman.

 Photo courtesy of Joe's Parkway

 No Bozeman classic list would be complete without Pickle Barrel!
 It has changed owners over the years, but luckily the vibe and sandwiches have not changed a bit.
 You can still go in on any given day and squeeze in the small shop, order your sandwich, grab a pickle and enjoy the deliciousness.
 If it’s summer, don't forget to grab some ice cream next door.